Macavity/siyuan-rag-assistant/README.md

 2. Configure your Ollama URL (default: `http://localhost:11434`)
 3. Select your preferred AI model
 4. Adjust temperature if needed (0.1 recommended for accurate responses)
-5. Enable "Include Sub Documents" if you want the AI to consider related documents in the same folder
+5. Enable "Include Sub Documents" if you want the AI to consider child documents in the same folder

 ## Usage